PraseodymiumSpike/Baduck/README.md

 # Baduck
-a program you can use to play Baduck, my variant of weiqi
+Baduck.lua is a program you can use to play Baduck, my variant of weiqi.

+rules can be found in the Baduck.txt file

 NOTE: Pay attention to whose Turn it is!
 If the same Player comes up twice, that's because they made an illegal or invalid move, Mnd they must enter a legal one!
 Remember that Passing is always legal!